aoikida/scalardb-samples/microservice-transaction-sample/README.md

 Additionally, for the purpose of the sample application, each service has one container so that you can avoid using request routing between the services.
 However, for production use, because each service typically has multiple servers or hosts for scalability and availability, you should consider request routing between the services in transactions with a two-phase commit interface.
 For details about request routing, see [Request routing in transactions with a two-phase commit interface](https://github.com/scalar-labs/scalardb/blob/master/docs/two-phase-commit-transactions.md#request-routing-in-transactions-with-a-two-phase-commit-interface).
 {% endcapture %}

-<div class="notice--info">{{ notice--info | markdownify }}</div>

-### Service endpoints

-The endpoints defined in the services are as follows:

-- Customer Service
-  - `getCustomerInfo`
-  - `payment`
-  - `prepare`
-  - `validate`
-  - `commit`
-  - `rollback`
-  - `repayment`

-- Order Service
-  - `placeOrder`
-  - `getOrder`
-  - `getOrders`

-### What you can do in this sample application

-The sample application supports the following types of transactions:

-- Get customer information through the `getCustomerInfo` endpoint of the Customer Service.
-- Place an order by using a line of credit through the `placeOrder` endpoint of the Order Service and the `payment`, `prepare`, `validate`, `commit`, and `rollback` endpoints of the Customer Service.
-  - Checks if the cost of the order is below the customer's credit limit.
-  - If the check passes, records the order history and updates the amount the customer has spent.
-- Get order information by order ID through the `getOrder` endpoint of the Order Service and the `getCustomerInfo`, `prepare`, `validate`, `commit`, and `rollback` endpoints of the Customer Service.
-- Get order information by customer ID through the `getOrders` endpoint of the Order Service and the `getCustomerInfo`, `prepare`, `validate`, `commit`, and `rollback` endpoints of the Customer Service.
-- Make a payment through the `repayment` endpoint of the Customer Service.
-  - Reduces the amount the customer has spent.

-{% capture notice--info %}
-**Note**

-The `getCustomerInfo` endpoint works as a participant service endpoint when receiving a transaction ID from the coordinator.

-{% endcapture %}

-<div class="notice--info">{{ notice--info | markdownify }}</div>

 ## Prerequisites